Skip to main content

 • Risksheet version 24.8.1 or later (personal filter storage was introduced in this version)

-• At least one column in your Risksheet with filterable enabled (this is the default for most columns)
+• At least one column in your risksheet with filterable enabled (this is the default for most columns)

 How Personal Filters Work

 Personal filters are stored per user and per document.
-When you set a filter on one or more columns and close the Risksheet, your filter selections are remembered.
-The next time you open the same document, Risksheet automatically re-applies your personal filters so you see the same filtered view you left. diagram
+When you set a filter on one or more columns and close the risksheet, your filter selections are remembered.
+The next time you open the same document, Risksheet automatically re-applies your personal filters so you see the same filtered view you left.

 Personal filters are stored in your individual user settings.
 Other users opening the same document will see their own filters (or no filters if they have not set any).
-Personal filters do not affect saved views or the document configuration.
+Personal filters do not affect saved views or the sheet configuration.

 Set a Column Filter

-1. Open the Risksheet document you want to filter
+1. Open the risksheet document you want to filter

 2. Locate the column header you want to filter by (e.g., “Severity”, “Status”, “Assignee”)